Midnightific/creator-docs/content/en-us/education/support/education-content.md

 Our lessons are designed for educational programs of varying lengths and skill levels.
 Find everything from two hour workshops to semester long programs.

 <Alert severity="info">
-We've curated some samples of our most popular work, but the rest of the content can be found in the **left** navigation bar.
+Looking for more?
+We've highlighted some of our most popular lesson plans here, but you can discover a wealth of additional educational content in the navigation bar on the **left** side of the page.
 </Alert>

 ## Featured Lesson Plans